Introduction of Zellige Tile

 Advanced DIY Tips for Installing Zellige Tile

-While we recommend hiring a professional for most Zellige tile projects, some experienced DIYers enjoy taking on the challenge.
+While we recommend hiring a professional for most Zellige tile projects, some experienced DIYers enjoy taking on the challnge.
 If you’re one of them, keep these tips in mind:

 1. Order Extra Tiles